sirisian/ecmascript-types/typeprogramming.md

   return new C(...args); // a class's type object is its constructor, so a specialized C constructs }
 const p = build.<Player>(10, 20);

+export function instanceType(C: type): type {
+  const node = reflect(C);
+  if (node.kind === 'function' && node.signatures.length > 0)
+    return returnType(C);                                          // String, Number: the call signature names the primitive const { signatures } = Reflect.getReflection.<Reflect.ClassConstructor, C>();
+  return signatures[0].return.type;                                // a class constructs its own type object: identity, made derivable
+}
 ```

+`instanceType` completes the pairing the TypeScript block promised.
+For a class it returns what the caller already holds, because the construct signature's return *is* the class's type object; its work is the other half of the constructible world — constructor functions like `String`, whose call signature names the primitive.
+That call-signature-first policy is exactly the `props: { type: String }` inference of challenge 213 in [typechallenges.md](typechallenges.md), which had to inline it.

 **The residual `infer`: pattern matching as an API, not a keyword.** After reflection and `generic` access, what is left of `infer` is matching an *abstract pattern* against an unknown structure — rare in practice, but for completeness a library-level unifier covers it (recommendation R8):